KorenLeslieCohen/question-and-answer/README.md

-# I heart NY
+# I&hearts;NY

 I&hearts;NY is an application that allows users to ask questions about New York which will be answered by other users.

 ## Background

-This Ruby on Rails application utilizing the Facebook API and OmniAuth gem for login.
+I&hearts;NY is a Ruby on Rails application utilizing the Facebook API and OmniAuth gem for login.

 ## Usage